tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - did you and mom carefully plan how to raise us, or did you improvise?
 - do you think you were too strict with your children?
 - if you could change one thing about me what would it be?
+- what do you remember about my character as a young child?